GautamDeepak/IRS/IRS_Prac_04.md

 6. Also note that to display the true colour, the min/max values are different to the Sentinel-2.
 Here we have a max of 0.3 while in Sentinel-2 we had a max of 3000.
 This is because the reflectance value in Landsat is stored between 0 and 1, while in Sentinel-2 the reflectance value is stored between 0 and 10000.

-7. The Landsat-8 image over the Cairns region looks a bit darker, we can improve the brightness by increasing the gamma value.
-Replace the above Map.addLayer script with the below script to adjust brightness.
+7. Have a look around the scene and familiarise yourself with the landscape.
+You'll notice the image is quite dark image - we can adjust the brightness/contrast using the settings wheels for the layer we created in the Layers tab.
+Slide the Gamma adjuster slightly to the right (from 1.0 to 1.4) to increase the brightness of the scene.
+Alternatively, in the previous line of script, you can encode the gamma value in the visualisation parameter as: "{bands: ['B4', 'B3', 'B2'],min:0, max: 3000, gamma:1.4}"

 ```JavaScript
 //Add true-clour composite to map